The driver of a contractor has been sentenced after the death of a road worker on the M8 motorway in 2014.

-Paisley Sheriff Court heard that on 3 March 2014, Alexander Johnstone, a HGV driver employed by J C Bell Newhouse Limited, was driving along the M8 when he knocked over and killed Ryan McNally a roadworker who was carrying out road resurfacing work on the M8 near Glasgow Airport.
+Paisley Sheriff Court heard how, on 3 March 2014, Alexander Johnstone, a HGV driver, was driving along the M8 when he knocked over and killed Ryan McNally, a roadworker who was carrying out road resurfacing work near Glasgow Airport.

 An investigation by the Health and Safety Executive (HSE) found two lanes of the M8 were closed overnight for resurfacing work.
-As part of the work Alexander Johnstone drove his lorry to the site to deliver tar.
+As part of the work, Alexander Johnstone drove his lorry to the site to deliver tar.
 He entered the site at the wrong access point and reversed his HGV into to the area where the new tar was being laid.
-While reversing, he struck and collided with Ryan McNally who was painting the surface joints with tar.
+While reversing, he struck Ryan McNally who was painting the surface joints with tar.

 The worker was pronounced dead at the scene.